“There are no sounds that can stir the sublime emotions…like the sights and whispers of nature.” ~~James Lendall Basford

 For Father’s Day weekend, Andy wanted to go camping so we headed up into the mountains above our house.
 It’s near the same area we camped last time, but this time we got an even better spot.
 Because the roads are bad getting up there, it’s not super crowded, which is nice.
 This camping spot is in a copse of pine trees so it feels very isolated.
 It’s so beautiful, and I wish I could capture the smell of pine trees and the sound of wind rustling the leaves of the trees to share with you.
 It turned out to be a great Father’s Day camping trip.

 If you’ve ever been camping before, you’ll know that it’s easy to lose all sense of time when you’re out in nature.
+We got a lot of our equipment from Survival Cooking, and it’s the sort of stuff you only ever use when camping, so it brought some distance between camping life and reality when we used it.
 I don’t know if it’s the lack of the normal daily routine, but all weekend long, I didn’t know what day or time it was.
 It was such a nice change compared to my work week when I have to keep track of every minute of my day.
 Andy and I spent a lot of time talking and dreaming about our future.
 It feels so good to have common goals and dreams that we can work toward.

 Aries likes to explore, watch, and sniff everything.
 Andy used his chain saw and made a couple of end tables for our chairs.
 Aries “helped” him dig a hole for it.
 When I gathered some wild flowers to put on mine, Aries kept coming up to smell them.